vrurg/raku-Async-Workers/README.md

 PROCEDURAL
 ==========

-Procedural interface hides a common singleton object behind it.
+Procedural interface hides a singleton object behind it.
 The following subs are exported by the module:

-`async-workers( |params --` Async::Workers:D )>
+`async-workers( |params --> Async::Workers:D )`
 -----------------------------------------------

 Returns the singleton object.
 Creates it if necessary.
 If supplied with parameters they're passed to the constructor.
 If singleton is already created then the parameters are ignored.